airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 | Ad Insights Platform And Device                   | `publisher_platform`, `platform_position`, `impression_device` |                      `action_type`                      |
 | Ad Insights Region                                |                            `region`                            | `action_type`, `action_target_id`, `action_destination` |

-You can segment the AdInsights table into parts based on the following information.
+You can segment the Ad Insights table into parts based on the following information.
 Each part will be synced as a separate table if normalization is enabled:

 - Country
 - DMA (Designated Market Area)